Skip to main content

 Beach Bag Checklist (To Keep Your Dog Safe)

-Do you already have a ‘dog safety’ kit stowed in your walking backpack?
+Do you already have a ‘dog safety’ kit/learn/dog-health/what-should-you-pack-in-a-dog-first-aid-kit stowed in your walking backpack?
 Great, you’re all set.
 If not, here are some suggestions for assembling your own ‘dog safety beach bag’… is that a thing?
 We think that should be a thing.

 • Treats or food (if you’re planning a long trip) – to help prevent your dog from snaffling someone else’s picnic